ssciwr/faunanet/doc/source/getting_started.md

 ```bash
 (Faunanet) start
 ```
 The default configuration expects a folder `~/faunanet-lib_data` to exist in which audio files to be classified land. `Faunanet-lab` will then watch this folder indefinitely for incoming `.wav` files and analyze them.
 Results will be written to `~/faunanet-lib_output/ddmmyyyyy`, one csv-file at per incoming file.
 See {doc}`basic_design` to learn more about how `Faunanet-lab` handles results folders at startup.
-The `Faunanet-lab` watcher process will take note of any subfolders of the data folder, too.
+The `Faunanet-lab` watcher process will take note of any files landing subfolders of the data folder, too.
 By default, `Faunanet-lab` will use the birdnet-v.2.4 tflite model for classification.
 In order to see all parameters for this model as well as the other default models that `Faunanet-lab` provides, see {doc}`using_configuration_files`.
+To see what else you can do with the REPL, see {doc}`repl_usage`.

+The easiest way to provide your own model to use with `Faunanet-lab` is to retrain the `Birdnet-Analyzer` model as described [here](https://github.com/kahst/BirdNET-Analyzer?tab=readme-ov-file#training).
+Models obtained in this way will use the same set of configuration parameters as the default model, so customization is achiedved most easily.
+For more details about how to use your own model, see {doc}`using_custom_models`.

 ### As a library in your own project
 Once `Faunanet-lab` is installed, you can use